mortar-works/mortar-website/src/site/use-cases/hoopd.md

 pageImage: IASS_hoopd_hackney_01d.png
 homepageImage: hoopd_serviceandevents01.png
 description: |-
   Hoop'd is a geospatial Information, Advice and Support Service (IASS) platform.
-Create dynamic maps, interfaces and applications with a suite of communication, signposting and referral tools that make local area information more relevant and accessible.
+Hoop'd creates dynamic and tailored maps and interfaces with a suite of communication, signposting and referral tools that make local area information more relevant and accessible.
 order: 2
 ---